AdobeDocs/mobile-services.it-IT/help/using/in-app-messaging/t-create-push-message/c-troubleshooting-push-messaging.md

 >[!CAUTION]
 >
 >After you create a push message for an app that is using a VRS and click **[!UICONTROL Save &amp; Send]**, an alert appears that reminds you ensure that each app that is listed **must** have a valid certificate.
 Se un'app **non** dispone di un certificato valido, i tuoi segmenti di pubblico potrebbero essere inseriti in blacklist a tempo indefinito e di conseguenza non saresti in grado di inviare messaggi push agli utenti interessati.
-Per ulteriori informazioni sui segmenti di pubblico, consulta [Audience: Definire e configurare le opzioni relative al pubblico per i messaggi push](/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md).
+Per ulteriori informazioni sui segmenti di pubblico, vedi [Pubblico: definire e configurare le opzioni relative al pubblico per i messaggi](/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md)push.